-Landscape:
+Landscaping:

 - 1. All landscape plans must achieve the Minimum Required Landscape Score (MRLS) required for multifamily and nonresidential uses and must comply with the Land Development Code (LDC) Chapters 60 and 61.
 A spreadsheet showing compliance with the MRLS must be included with the plans submitted for permits. - 2.
 All existing, non-invasive matures trees shall preserved to the best extent possible.
 The buffer along the lake shall remain undisturbed to remain in compliance with all applicable interlocal agreements.
 All trees removed from the property shall secure a tree removal permit prior to applying for permits.
 Approval letter must be provided. - 3.
 Row-end and intermediate landscape islands must be a minimum of 10 ft. in width - 4.
 Canopy trees are required in all parking lot row-end and intermediate landscape islands.
 Required trees shall have a minimum caliper of 3 in., and a minimum overall height of 12 ft. - 5.
 Canopy trees must also be planted every 50 lineal feet or fraction thereof around the perimeter of the parking lot (s).
 Required trees do not have to be uniformly spaced as long as the required number is provided. - 6.
-The east/west connection road shall feel like a bonafide street.
-Street trees are also required on both sides of the aisle.
-Street trees must be canopy trees, palms are not an acceptable street tree.
-Trees must be a minimum of 12 ft. in height with a 2 in. caliper. - 7.
+Street trees are also required on both sides of Pioneers Way.
+Street trees must be canopy trees, palms are not an acceptable street tree and reference to such should be removed from the plans. - 7.
 Perimeter landscape areas required for vehicular use areas adjacent to property lines and public rights-of-way, and other building sites shall contain a continuous row of evergreen groundcovers and plants not to exceed 4 ft. in height.
 Required plants shall be a minimum height of 18 in. at time of planting.
 At least 60% of the required plants shall have a natural mature height of 3 feet. - 8.
 The landscape plan submitted for permitting must clearly note all plant species and locations.
-If artificial turf is used it must be labelled and shown on the site plan and/or hardscape plan as artificial turf is considered an impervious surface.
+If artificial turf is used it must be labeled and shown on the site plan and/or hardscape plan as artificial turf is considered an impervious surface.
 Permits must be secured for any artificial turf installed on site.